JayWitt/AzureOperationGuide/Dashboards/BuildDashboard.md

 * The script will split up the resources into groups of 10.
 * The following resource graph query will put everything into a single line and the results must be converted to be quoted with double quotes.
 * The resource graph query is just an example to grab all of the servers in a single resource group, but can be adjusted to filter the query however you would like.
 The key output needed is the list of Resource IDs in an array.
-* The order of Resource IDs will be reverse in the finished dashboard.
-The first in the ListOfResources will be at the bottom of the dashboard.
-Adjust the order of the ResourceIDs to affect the order shown in the dashboard.
 * There are three fields that need to be updated:
   * Dashboard Name: This is the variable that stores the name of the dashboard which is also used for the filename.
   * ListOfResources: This is the list of Resource IDs separated by commas.
 Each resource ID should have double quotes.